-To the cases above, section 64 et seq of Law 218/1995 applies.
-Foreign judgments are recognised in Italy, without any further procedure being necessary, should each and any of the following requirements be met:
+Section 64 et seq of Law 218/1995 applies in any other case.
+Foreign judgments are recognised in Italy, without any further procedure being necessary, should all of the following requirements be met:

-- applying the rules on jurisdiction laid down under Italian law, the foreign judge would have had jurisdiction; - the writ of summons instituting the proceedings was duly served and the defendant's right to be heard was respected; - the parties appeared in the foreign proceedings (or a party's absence was formally declared under foreign law); - the judgment is final and definitive under foreign law (pending the foreign proceedings, the interested party may only apply before Italian courts to seek interim measures); - the judgment is not in conflict with an Italian judgment that is final and definitive; - no proceedings on the same subject matter and between the same parties are pending before an Italian court; and - foreign judgment is not contrary to Italian public policy.
+- applying the rules on jurisdiction laid down under Italian law, the foreign judge would have had jurisdiction; - the writ of summons instituting the proceedings was duly served and the defendant's right to be heard was respected; - the parties appeared in the foreign proceedings (or a party's absence was formally declared under foreign law); - the judgment is final and definitive under foreign law (pending the foreign proceedings, the interested party may only apply before Italian courts to seek interim measures); - the judgment is not in conflict with an Italian judgment that is final and definitive; - no proceedings on the same subject matter and between the same parties are pending before an Italian court; and - the foreign judgment is not contrary to Italian public policy.